 PREP ROUNDUP: Sullivan softball improves to 16-4

-May 1—Visiting Sullivan scored in every inning Wednesday night to defeat West Vigo 13-4 in Western Indiana Conference high school softball.
+May 2—Visiting Sullivan scored in every inning Wednesday night to defeat West Vigo 13-4 in Western Indiana Conference high school softball.

 Mylee Vandeventer was 3 for 4 with a double, two runs and two RBI for the 16-4 Golden Arrows, while Aphtyn Earley was 3 for 5 with two doubles, two runs and two RBI; Lexi Grindstaff 3 for 5 with a double and two RBI; Rachel Eslinger 2 for 4 with a double; Cacey Shorter 2 for 5 with a double and three RBI; and Kate Ridgway 1 for 5 with a double.